HGustavs/LenaSYS/dbTables.md

 improw contains a list of the important rows for a certain example (NOT IMPLEMENT YET, NOT FUNCTIONAL BECAUSE IT USES THE box TABLE).

 ### impwordlist
+impwordlist contains a list of important words for a certain code example (NOT IMPLEMENT YET, NOT FUNCTIONAL BECAUSE IT USES THE box TABLE).

 ### list